arturgesiarz/Medical_Clinic_System/README.md

 ## In which it was written ?

 The system was written in Java using the Spring Boot framework.
+The DBMS is MySQL

 ## Let's test it!
 Now you can test the application, for example, with software such as Postman, in order to follow the operation of the programme well

+## Documentaction
+After you run, the program vist `http://localhost:8080/swagger-ui/index.html#/`